vedudx/Algorithms/README.md

 # Algorithms
-My personal ALgorithm repository where I will keep updating this repo with new algorithms
+- My personal Algorithm repository where I will keep updating this repo with new algorithms
+- Plan is to also add some advanced graph algos and  machine learning algos to this repo.